flameshot-org/flameshot/README.md

 If you want you can donate some bucks [here](https://www.paypal.me/lupoDharkael).

 ## Acknowledgment
-I really appreciate those who have shown interest in the early develpment process:
+I really appreciate those who have shown interest in the early development process:
 - [Cosmo](https://github.com/philpem)
 - [XerTheSquirrel](https://github.com/XerTheSquirrel)
 - [The members of Sugus GNU/Linux](https://github.com/SUGUS-GNULinux)